PEDSnet/Variable-Dictionary/README.md

 ## VARIABLES PAGE:
-The variables page includes variable definitions for PEDSnet studies organized into a clinical hierarchy.
+The variables page includes variable definitions for PEDSnet studies organized into a hierarchy.

 [VARIABLES PAGE](./pages/hierarchy.md)